Semantic Driven Multi-Camera Pedestrian Detection

-\fi \IEEEPARstart{P}{edestrian} or people detection is a pivotal step in several computer vision applications, including pedestrian tracking, crowd monitoring and event detection.
-Automatic people detection is generally considered a solid and mature technology able to operate with nearly human accuracy in generic scenarios \cite{garcia2015people,dollar2012pedestrian}.
-However, the handling of severe-occlusions is still a major challenge.
-Occlusions occur due to the projection of the 3D objects onto a 2D image representation.
+In the current worldwide situation, pedestrian detection has reemerged as a pivotal tool for intelligent video-based systems aiming to solve tasks such as pedestrian tracking, social distancing monitoring or pedestrian mass counting.
+Automatic people detection is generally considered a solid and mature technology able to operate with nearly human accuracy in generic scenarios \cite{garcia2015people,dollar2012pedestrian, priscilla2019pedestrian}.
+However, the handling of severe-occlusions is still a major challenge \cite{ning2020survey}.
+Occlusions occur due to the projection of the 3D objects onto a 2D image plane.
 Although recent deep-learning based methods are able to cope with partial occlusions, the detection process fails when only a small part or no part of the person is visible.
 To cope with severe-occlusions, a potential solution is the use of additional cameras: if they are adequately positioned, the different points of view might allow for disambiguation.

 Disambiguation is generally achieved by projecting every camera's detections on a common reference plane.
 The ground plane is usually the preferred option as it constitutes a common reference in which people's height can be disregarded.
 Per-camera detections can then be combined on the ground plane to refine and complete pedestrian detection.
-However, there are several challenges to be addressed during the fusion process.
+However, there are several challenges to be addressed during this combination or fusion process.
 Among the striking ones are: the convenience to define common visibility areas where cameras' views overlap, and how to cope with camera calibration errors and persons’ self-occlusions.
 See Figure \ref{fig:Multi-camera problems} for visual examples of these challenges, which we detail below:

-In multi-camera approaches a common strategy is to define an \textbf{operational area} on the ground plane.
+In multi-camera approaches a common strategy is to define an \textbf{operational area} or Area Of Interest \(\mathcal{AOI}\) on the ground plane.
 This area represents the overlapping field-of-view of all the involved cameras.
-It can be used to reduce the impact of calibration errors in the process and to generally ease the combination or fusion of per-camera detections.
+It can be used to reduce the impact of calibration errors in the process and to generally ease the fusion of per-camera detections.
 This area is generally manually defined for each scenario, precluding the automation of the process.